dengyanbo/dengyanbo.github.io/_posts/2019-6-7-OpenWRT.md

 After the installation finished, restart the router and browse to http://192.168.1.1/ (default username: root, no password) and you will find luci already installed

 ### Issues and solutions in the installation:
-1. Reset router after DHCP disabled
+1. Reset router after DHCP disabled.

 I would like to set the openWRT router to be an AP router:
   - changed the LAN ip address of openWRT router to 192.168.0.20
   - disable the DHCP in openWRT